The Other Side Village (TOSV) Environmental Information

 Summary of Environmental Conditions

 Several environmental investigations have been conducted at this parcel since the 1990s, but these investigations were focused primarily on the areas used as a landfill and not the pilot project area.
 Since the TOSV project started being considered in 2021, additional investigations have been conducted in the pilot area.
-This page summarizes the results of the pilot project area investigations since 2021.
+This section summarizes the results of the pilot project area investigations since 2021.

 Characterization of the site has included the collection of soil samples, groundwater samples, and soil gas samples for analyses of all potential environmental impacts associated with former landfills.
-Characterization and sample analyses have been conducted in coordination with UDEQ to ensure all potential impacted media, contaminants, and exposure pathways are identified and evaluated.
+Characterization and sample analyses have been conducted in coordination with the DEQ to ensure all potential impacted media, contaminants, and exposure pathways are identified and evaluated.
 After analyzing samples for an extensive list of potential contaminants, the following impacts were identified:

-• Fill material was found to be impacted by one polycyclic aromatic hydrocarbon (benzo(a)pyrene) and two metals (arsenic and cadmium).
+- Fill material was found to be impacted by one polycyclic aromatic hydrocarbon (benzo(a)pyrene) and two metals (arsenic and cadmium).
 Samples of native materials beneath the fill have reported impacts from arsenic; however, benzo(a)pyrene and cadmium have not been reported.

-• Groundwater was found to be impacted by1,4-dioxane (a volatile organic compound), PFAS compounds (known as an emerging contaminant) and two metals (arsenic and hexavalent chromium).
+- Groundwater was found to be impacted by 1,4-dioxane (a volatile organic compound), PFAS compounds (known as an emerging contaminant), and two metals (arsenic and hexavalent chromium).

-• Soil gas samples reported elevated concentrations of chloroform.
+- Soil gas samples reported elevated concentrations of chloroform.

 All compounds reported are chemicals that are commonly identified at residential, commercial, and industrial sites in developed cities.